kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/principles/structural_modes_fixedset.md

   - reflect-recursive-channeling-without-introspection
   - maintain-surface-contact-with-field-integrity
 ```
 - All entries are inert.
-- No element encodes behavior, intention, or perception.
+- None encode behavior, intention, or perception.

----

 ## 🔒 Constraints

-- These elements do not imply attitude, awareness, or agency.
+These elements do not imply attitude, awareness, or agency.
-- They may appear in dialogic traces as **structure-only conditions**.
+They may appear in dialogic traces as structure-only conditions.
-- This model is not a path, not a rule, and not an outcome.
+This model is not a path, not a rule, and not an outcome.

-No term within this record may be reused for instruction, training, or activation.
+No element of this record may be reused for instruction, training, or activation.

 — End of Structural Fourfold Record —